arv-1234/CIS-4650-Project/c1/README.md

 -  Type make into the terminal when it's in the respective folder.

 -  Type in the command, java -cp /Path/to/java-cup-11b.jar:.
 Main <Test file name>

-- To run the code on the server type in this command: java -cp /usr/share/java/cup.jar:.
+- To run the code on the school server type in this command: java -cp /usr/share/java/cup.jar:.
 Main <Test file name>

-- To run the scanner against any of the test files on the server: java -cp /usr/share/java/cup.jar:.
+- To run the scanner against any of the test files on the school server: java -cp /usr/share/java/cup.jar:.
 Scanner <Test file name>

 **Files**